team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ---
 # getUniqueColors index.js
 ## Imported Code Object

-The getUniqueColors function takes in an image path and options object as parameters.
+The getUniqueColors async function takes an image path and options as inputs.
 It uses the Jimp library to read the image from the provided path.
-It then initializes a JavaScript Set to track unique colors.

-The function scans through every pixel in the image, gets the red, green, blue and alpha values of each one, and converts it to a numeric color integer value with Jimp.rgbaToInt().

-For any pixel that is not fully transparent (alpha !== 0), it adds the computed color integer to the Set.
-This allows it to collect all the unique colors in the image.

-Finally, it converts the Set to an Array and returns it, containing the list of unique color integer values found in the image.
+It then iterates through every pixel in the image, extracts the red, green, blue and alpha channel values, and converts that to a numeric color value.
+For any pixel that is not fully transparent, it adds the numeric color value to a Set.
+This allows it to build up a set of only the unique color values present in the image.
+Finally, it converts the Set to an Array and returns it, giving a list of the unique colors found in the image.

 ### Code Type